ganhammar/presentations/presentations/clear-skies-ahead/slides.md

 # The Impact

-* Subscriptions is no longer shielded through complicated request flows
+* Subscriptions are no longer shielded through complicated request flows
 * Virtual Network creation and amendment is a request away!
 * Private Endpoints can be created by anyone:
   * They can be included in IaC definitions